Suvendu-Pal/To_Do_List/README.md

 <h2>⚙️ Installation & Usage</h2>
 <h4>Clone the repository:</h4>

-**Bash**

 git clone https://github.com/Suvendu-Pal/To_DO_List.git

 <h4>Navigate to the folder:</h4>

-**Bash**

 cd To_Do_List

 <h4>Setup Assets:</h4>

-Create an images folder.
+* Create an images folder.

-Place a background image named background.png inside it to match the CSS configuration.
+* Place a background image named background.png inside it to match the CSS configuration.

 <h4>Run the App:</h4>

-Simply open index.html in any modern web browser.
+* Simply open index.html in any modern web browser.